suryanshagrawal/DA401/README.md

 ## 🙌 Acknowledgments

-- Professor [Instructor Name] – for guidance throughout the semester
+- Professor Alexandre Scarcioffolo, Professor Fadhel Kaboub – for guidance throughout the semester
 - Denison Investment Office – for practical insight into bank capital behavior
 - Bloomberg Terminal – for access to historical financial data